oogles/jog/docs/topics/builtins.rst

 * ``--report``: Skip the test suite and just generate the coverage reports.
 Useful to review previous results or if using ``-a`` to accumulate results.
 * ``--no-html``: Skip generating the detailed HTML code coverage report.
 The on-screen summary report will still be displayed.
 * ``--no-cover``: Run the test suite only.
 Skip all code coverage analysis and do not generate any coverage reports.
+* ``--cover``: Force coverage analysis and reports in situations where they would ordinarily be skipped, e.g. when the test suite fails.

 .. note::